BiosecSFA/gentangle/README.md

 ___
-# GENTANGLE: Gene Tuples ArraNGed in overLapping Elements
+# GENTANGLE
 ## Integrated computational design of gene entanglements

-**GENTANGLE is a high performance containerized pipeline for the computational design of two overlapping genes translated in different reading frames of the genome that can be used to design and test gene entanglements for new microbial engineering projects using arbitrary sets of user specified gene pairs.**
+**GENTANGLE (Gene Tuples ArraNGed in overLapping Elements) is a high performance containerized pipeline for the computational design of two overlapping genes translated in different reading frames of the genome that can be used to design and test gene entanglements for new microbial engineering projects using arbitrary sets of user specified gene pairs.**
 ___

+## Introduction

 The design of two overlapping genes in a microbial genome is an emerging technique for adding more reliable control mechanisms in engineered organisms for increased safety.
 The design of functional gene pairs is a challenging procedure and computational design tools are used to improve the efficiency to deploy successful designs in new genetically engineered systems.
 GENTANGLE provides an end-to-end computational solution for the design of these gene entanglements.